Pulmonology Group LLC

 Pulmonology, Critical Care & Sleep Medicine Specialists located in Henderson, NV, Bullhead City, AZ & Kingman, AZ

 It’s estimated that chronic obstructive pulmonary disease (COPD) affects 13% of adults in the United States.
 When COPD goes undiagnosed and untreated, it progressively worsens, making it the fourth leading cause of death.
 Vikas Sayal, MD, FCCP, at Pulmonology Group LLC Lung Specialist is an expert in providing the individualized treatment you need to successfully manage COPD and stay active.
-To schedule an evaluation, call the office in Henderson, Nevada, or use online booking to schedule an appointment.
+To schedule an evaluation, call the office in Henderson, Nevada, or Kingman, Arizona.
+You can also use online booking to schedule an appointment.